 In the family of small combat aircrafts with different roles (fighters, interceptors, land attack,...) the Su-25 seems to be the less modern aircraft.
 It is also the smaller and less powerful, it is the alone that reach not supersonic speed and it is one of the oldest in service from this family.
 The oldest of all them wold be the MiG-25, that still seems very actual as concept.
 Today the armed forces of Russia continue interesed in this open family of aircraft with intensive work in the development of new aircrafts.

-Today, the Russian reserves of combat aircrafts and helicopters seems not satured.
+In overall terms, the Russian reserves of combat aircrafts and helicopters seems not satured.
 It seems that there is room for new units in everyone of the previous chapters.
 If there is some total decommission (from active service and from the reserve) in the following years, it will be surely because the aircraft decommissioned as concept is not useful for combat operations at the time of the decommission.

 Which is your opinion about them, do you think some of them (or maybe all) will contiue serving in the next decade?
 Which of them can remain active for longer time?